• Skip to primary navigation

 Cornbread, which is the color of gold, is thought to represent wealth.

-The collard greens, which are the color of money are supposed to add to the wealth.
+The collard greens, which are the color of money, are supposed to add to the wealth.
 Oftentimes, one adds a shiny dime to the Hoppin’ John before it is served.
-Whoever gets the dime is assured of good luck throughout the coming year.
+Whoever gets the dime is assured of good fortune throughout the coming year.

 • Hoppin' John - What a Funny Name!